rekredhead/Ecommerce-Website-Frontend-only/README.md

 - Remove unnecessary elements, unused classes, reduce js codes
 - Reduce full project size to less than 20MB
 - Make note telling where to start the website from (homepage.html)
+- Add more descriptive comments and self-explanatory code
+- Ask aiya and chuti to test the website and check for errors